 On September 26, 1991, the White House caught fire when workmen were installing a new roof.
 With the insurance money, the White house was rebuilt with added classrooms and a Quilters’ room on the second floor.
 New heating and air conditioning were installed in the church and service building.
 A new kitchen was dedicated at the Church’s 135th anniversary celebration in July of 1999.
 When adjoining property became available, the church purchased it to enlarge the parking lot.
 The next year Mrs. Lois Garrett Whitlock gifted the Church with two vacant lots adjoining the manse property.This land was developed into a reflection garden.

-Pacific Presbyterian Church serves the community by providing meeting space for organizations such as AA and PEO.
-It is the distribution location for Meals on Wheels in the Pacific area.
-We are proud of our tradition and look forward to serving the Lord and the community for many years to come.
+Pacific Presbyterian Church serves the community by providing meeting space for organizations such as Scouts and PEO.
+Since January of 2012 we have provided free weekly community meals we call Dinner With Us on Thursday evenings during the school year.
+Also during the school year we pack snacks in 25-30 backpacks each week for Zitzman Elementary School students.
+And our Stone Stoup Community Garden provides free fresh produce during the growing season.
+We are proud of our tradition and look forward to serving God and the community for many years to come.

 Pacific Sesquicentennial Parade,